kgosa/gosa-portfolio-180109/COMMENTS.md

 * What is UNIX, linux?
 * add JQuery to your page, then on clicking your name, write "hello there" to the JS console

+##Review 3 (due)
+* remove inline html styles extract to css
+* look up separation of concerns
+* KISS -> keep it simple stupid
+* get rid of css repetitiveness -- look up css scoring and explain it to me in markdown
+* read up on css selectors
+* SCSS/SASS what does it offer you - look up what it offers -- use some of the features, sepcifically nesting, and the dollar sign, and variables
+* why arent you cascading selectors
+* BEM, SMACSS (these are different ways to format your styling)